sakai-lab/stc3-baseline/README.md

 ### Dialogue Quality  Model

 Each Dialogue turn is represented as a N x D matrix where N is the number of tokens and D is the embedding dimensionality.
 To convert each turn matrix into a vector, we simply apply Bog of Words, which is taking the sum of each word vectors.
-Then, stacked bidirectional LSTMs are empoyed to encode turn vectors to obtain the dialogue representation.
+Then, stacked bidirectional LSTMs are employed to encode turn vectors to obtain the dialogue representation.
 Finally, the dialogue representation are feed into connected layers to estimate quality score distributions.

 A-score: Accomplishment Score (2, 1, 0, -1, -2).

-E-score: Efficienty Score (2, 1, 0, -1, -2).
+E-score: Efficiency Score (2, 1, 0, -1, -2).

-S-Score: Satisfcation score (2, 1, 0, -1, -2).
+S-Score: Satisfaction score (2, 1, 0, -1, -2).

 ![quality model](img/quality.jpeg)

 ### Nugget Detection Model

-Nugget detection baseline model is similar to the model abolve, but we predict the nugget distrubtion for  customer turns and helpdesk turns.
+Nugget detection baseline model is similar to the model above, but we predict the nugget distribution for  customer turns and helpdesk turns.

 - Customer turn nugget types: Trigger Nugget (CNUG0), Not A Nugget (CNaN), Regular Nugget (CNUG), and Goal Nugget (CNUG*)